 Congratulations on hosting your first yoga retreat!
 Aside from teaching yoga, there are 101 things you’ll need to get organized.
 Here are the top five things we see retreat hosts forget about most often.
-Get these items on your to-do list!
+Get these items on your to-do list for a retreat that makes you money, pleases your guests, and doesn’t leave you exhausted and depleted.

 Budget for ALL THE THINGS!